 Real Life — Other

-Your life is this, you can now dress, feed, and care for yourself, but back then you depended on your parents for everything.
-You also think way differently now then you did when you were a child, or even a few years ago.
+Your life is this.
+You can now dress, feed, and care for yourself, but back then you depended on your parents for everything.
+You also think way differently now than you did when you were a child, or even a few years ago.
+Depending on the person, and the events in their life, the changes may be more gradual and subtle...and some may not change much at all.

 Due to the strange path evolution often ends up taking, the evolutionary history of a number of groups can appear like this.

 Vertebrates, which include most of the larger creatures to have existed on the planet, started as small creatures with no jaws.
 (Jawless fish exist today, but only a few species out of the tens of thousands of modern day vertebrates.)

 The earliest dinosaurs weren't particularly large, starting as medium sized or small two legged creatures.